 Most Comcast bundles will be increasing by $5 a month in 2018.
 (Here are 11 smart ways to save on every bill in your house.)
 DISH is also raising its monthly prices by $3 to $5, depending on the plan, and DirecTV costs are rising by as much as $8 a month.
 Meanwhile, Cox is increasing prices for every TV service except Playboy, which is actually getting cheaper.
 Anyone under a contract with any of the companies or who signed up with a promotion won’t see price hikes until those deals end, though.
 If you're ready to cut the cord on cable, find out how to save money while enjoying your favorite shows.

-, in-state costs have risen 3.2 percent every year over the past ten years—and that’s after taking inflation into account.
+Emily Ranquist/Shutterstock It’s no surprise that college is getting more expensive (even with this year-by-year guide to help you save for college).
+In-state public school tuition is more than three times higher now than it was two decades ago.
+You can’t just blame inflation though.
+According to College Board, in-state costs have risen 3.2 percent every year over the past ten years—and that’s after taking inflation into account.
 Expect even higher prices for higher education in 2018 and beyond.
-Make sure to teach your kids these 13 money rules everyone should know before leaving for college
+Make sure to teach your kids these 13 money rules everyone should know before leaving for college.

 Tickets for popular movies